18F/eligibility-rules-service/earlier-prototyping.md

 # DSNAP

 For our second project, we developed an Eligibility API for Disaster Supplemental Nutrition Assistance Program (D-SNAP) as well as an online Regististration App that uses the API.
-This is ongoing pending approval to proceed to the Beta stage